DESIGNERS PROFILE

 Kate Yau

 Kate graduated from The Hong Kong Polytechnic University and is currently engaged in fashion and product design at a well-known designer brand.
 Always eager for a challenge, she participated in numerous fashion design competitions during her studies while also working as a freelance designer and stylist to refine her skills and gain hands-on experience.
+These early experiences pushed her to explore various approaches to design and better understand her personal style.
+To Kate, design is a process of self-discovery, with her aesthetic evolving alongside her life experiences.
+Fashion, to her, is a medium for expressing her thoughts and telling her story.

 Her inspiration for this collection stems from snow monsters—mythical beings as pure and mysterious as snowflakes, dwelling deep within snow-covered forests.
 “Nature is the best designer.”
 Through this series, she hopes to prompt reflection on the connection between humans and the natural world.
-Even as society moves toward a highly technological future, she encourages us not to forget nature’s gifts.
+Even as society moves towards a highly technological future, she encourages us not to forget nature’s gifts.
+Using natural materials like wool, she mimics the unusual textures and furry appearance of these legendary creatures.
+The collection highlights the plush, fur-like qualities of wool and explores alternative textures to replace traditional fur.

 Kin Li